2011 Bolivian Indigenous rights protests: Protest marches

 On 28 September, several thousands again gathered to protest against the government crackdown and to defend the national park.
 The Central Obrera Boliviana called for a 24-hour general strike; though some businesses stayed open, schools and medical services were affected.
 The strikers marched outside the capital of La Paz to El Alto chanting "Evo is a fascist!" and "Evo is a lackey of Brazilian companies," miners burnt sticks of dynamite and the marches caused traffic delays.
 The protesters were said to be encouraged by the solidarity protests in the urban areas and the general strike; they then said that the protest march would continue.
 One protest leader, Mariana Guasania, told a group of about 200 protesters in Rurrenabaque: "Long live this historic march...the march goes on" in the quest to see a law that would guarantee the highway would bypass the national park.
 On 30 September, over 10,000 protesters in La Paz carried banners that criticized Morales on the grounds that his government was "the worst and it should go because it attacked human beings, the indigenous compatriots who had given it their support, and now it's turned its back on them;" they also questioned his commitment to the rights of the indigenous peoples and the protection of "Mother Earth", that he had advocated during his election campaign.
 As of 30 September, protesters said they would further their protests even though Morales said that "the roads construction is suspended until the national debate is over."

 Protests resumed over the weekend of 1 October, with about 1,000 demonstrators continuing the unfinished stretch of 250 km to La Paz.
-Adolfo Chavez, an indigenous leader, said that "We have resumed the march and our intention is not to clash with anybody.
+Adolfo Chávez, an indigenous leader, said that "We have resumed the march and our intention is not to clash with anybody.
 Instead of accusing the indigenous people, what the government should do is resolve the problem of the road once and for all."

 On 19 October, almost 2,000 protesters reached the capital city of La Paz.
 Despite the suspension of the project the protest march continued in order to see the project canceled.
 Fifteen hundred protesters started the march to be joined by up to tens of thousands of protesters, according to the Al Jazeera English.
 As the protesters entered the city, people in La Paz cheered them by waving Bolivian flags and white handkerchiefs.
 As a gesture of goodwill both police and riot control vehicles were withdrawn from their positions outside the presidential palace, while the information minister offered an official welcome to the protesters.